Contact us

 We are committed to providing a high standard of service to all our clients and to dealing with all our clients fairly.
 If unfortunately, you should have reason to complain about our service, we aim to resolve the matter between us speedily.
 In the first instance, it would be helpful if you contact the partner responsible for your matter to discuss your concerns so that he or she will do everything possible to address your concerns.
 If this does not resolve matters, we have the following procedure which is designed to achieve a satisfactory outcome for you.

 Please note that if we have issued a bill for work that we have done on the matter and all or some of the bill is not paid, we may be entitled to charge interest on the amount outstanding.
+All bills are payable in accordance with our terms of business, and should any adjustment need to be made in respect of your complaint, this will be done once your complaint has been concluded.

 • Your full name and contact details

-• Full details of your complaint
+• Your heads of complaint

 • The outcome you hope to achieve as a result of your complaint, and